 Actually the Czechs know the area as Ceske Svycarsko or Czech Switzerland.
 In either case it’s a National Park in the north-west of the country which straddles the Czech-German border.
 Germans call it Saxon Switzerland but from now on I’ll stick with it’s more popular tourist name Bohemian Switzerland.

 Why Visit Bohemian Switzerland?

-This is a 12 hour day.
+This is a 9-10 hour day.
 It’s going to be tiring and even with lunch thrown in and chair lift options you’ve got to be at least of average fitness and with no medical heart condition or dodgy legs or scared of heights etc to enjoy it.
 There are two main tourist hotspots, the Bastion Bridge (Bastei) and the Pravčicka Gate.
 If lunch is included in the tour then they split these two places either side of it.
-Depending on the time of the tour there’s often a boat trip included through the Kamenice Gorge and in my experience this is often after lunch and coupled with the Pravčicka Gate.
-This is my Recommended Organised Bohemian Switzerland Tour but read on for options on doing at least part of it on your own and what to expect.
+In the summer there’s often a boat trip included through the Kamenice Gorge and in my experience this is often after lunch and coupled with the Pravčicka Gate.

 Bastei Brucke (Bastion Bridge)